marhop/verso/README.md

     # aptitude install libimage-exiftool-perl libgtk3-perl \
         libconfig-general-perl libfile-homedir-perl liblist-moreutils-perl

-To compile the manpage file you also need [Pandoc].

 When these prerequisites are met, download the [program files][VersoDownload].
 If you're on Linux/Gnome, run the following command to install: